-50. The Bridges Programme of works generally arises from the faults, deterioration and shortcomings found during routine bridge inspections, inadequate structural capacity identified by assessment or monitoring and by faults reported by the other highway staff, external organisations and the public.
+52. The Bridges Programme of works generally arises from the faults, deterioration and shortcomings found during routine bridge inspections, inadequate structural capacity identified by assessment or monitoring and by faults reported by the other highway staff, external organisations and the public.
+In the current climate of budget constraints, funding has been diverted from bridges to carriageways with the effect that the bridge stock is now having to be managed in a more reactive rather than proactive way.